aethxrn/novae-01/README.md

 - SFX : [Kronbits](https://kronbits.itch.io/)
 - BGM : [Diablo-Luna](https://pudretediablo.itch.io/)

-Special thanks to Kronbits for the cool SFX and Diablo Luna for the banger BGM.
+Special thanks to Kronbits for the SFX and Diablo Luna for the BGM.

 ## License